Yrjö Ruutu: National Socialist Union of Finland

 Ruutu founded the National Socialist Union of Finland in 1932 together with Juhani Konkka and was declared its "chief" (analogous to Führer).
 The party used uniforms, the Roman salute and swastikas.
 Ruutu was also the first one to introduce the concept of Volksgemeinschaft to the Finnish political lexicon.
-He was attracted to fascism by the promise of removal of class conflict and an economic theory that puts the "national whole" first.
+He was attracted to fascism by the promise of removal of class conflict and an economic theory that put the "national whole" first.
 Ruutu's interpretation of Nazism was closer to Strasserism.
 However, this was no obstacle to joining to prominent Finnish orthodox Nazis such as Yrjö Raikas and Ensio Uoti who were in close contact with the Nazi leadership, and party members were later recruited to the Waffen SS.